naynoraa/SmartMirror/index.md

 def on():
     os.system("sudo chvt 6 && sudo chvt 7")
 ```
 This defines the functions "Init",  "off", and "on".
 "Init" initializes everything by opening the magic mirror tab, while "on" and "off" turn the monitor on and off by manipulating the HDMI port.
 The "off" function actually works by turning the monitor off and then on.
-I did this because if you turn off the monitor for too long, a "no signal" block will pop off.
-Also, for some reason when I turn the monitor back on it stays black and only properly shows things when "sudo chvt 6 && sudo chvt 7" is run.
+I did this because if you turn off the monitor for too long, a "no signal" block will pop up.
+Also, for some reason when I turn the monitor back on it stays black and only properly shows things when "sudo chvt 6 && sudo chvt 7" is run, which allows this algorithm to work.
 ```py
 GPIO_TRIGGER = 6
 GPIO_ECHO = 5